 Therefore, it is very important to keep the seller and agent in the picture of what is happening.
-You should advise the seller on your decision to continue or withdraw from the purchase contract before the expiry date.
+You should advise the seller on your decision to continue, negotiate a better sales price or withdraw from the purchase contract before the expiry date.
 If you don’t you may have to honour the conditions of the sale.

 Types of Home Inspections